IRNAS/new-harvest-rpi-drive-system/docs/user_guide.md

 After the calibration file has been set you will see the calculated `Slope` in `mL/revolution`.
 Then you can set the `Flow` in `mL/min` and the desired `Acceleration` in `pwm/sec`.
 The default value is 100, which means the motor will accelerate from stand-still to full speed in a second.
 Set the desired `Direction` using the dropdown.

 # Speed Profile
 Aditionally to the calibration, this screen allows to select or upload a predefined `speed profile`.

+### Workflow
+1. Load `calibration` file by either selecting it from the dropdown or uploading it.
+2. Load `speed profile` file by either selecting it from the dropdown or uploading it.
+3. Set the number of `Repeats`.
+4. Select the direction.
+5. Press the `Start` button and the uploaded `speed profile` will start to run.

+### Speed Profile File
 After the speed profile has been selected you will see a plot of it to the right, below the real time plot of the data.

 The `speed profile` consists of several json objects, seperated with commas.
 The settings you can adjust are the `flow`, `duration` and `pwm_per_second`.